How to be the best Personal Trainer

 Constant Learning & Self Mastery

-If you want to become the best coach in your area (or even your country), you must be willing to learn and become a master of your trade and yourself.
+If you want to become the best coach in your area (or even your country), you must be willing to learn and master your trade and yourself.

 How do you do this?
 You have to work on your personal and professional development continuously.
 There are lots of ways to do this, which include:

-• Reading: books on anatomy, psychology, business, and all of the areas that will improve you and your coaching practice.
+- Reading: books on anatomy, psychology, business, and all the areas that will improve you and your coaching practice.

-• Listening: audiobooks and podcasts.
-For personal trainers, I recommend listening to the Mastery Podcast by Mark Coles.
+- Listening: audiobooks and podcasts.
+I recommend listening to the Mastery Podcast by Mark Coles for personal trainers.

-• Self Reflection - constantly analysing and asking yourself questions such as: What am I doing well?
+- Self Reflection - constantly analysing and asking yourself: What am I doing well?
 What areas do I need to improve?
-What is the one thing I can do that is going to have the most significant impact on my life?
+What is the one thing I can do that will have the most significant impact on my life?

 Get Results